open-forest-observatory/ofo-argo/README.md

 ```

 #### a.
 Add drone imagery to OFO shared volume
 To add new drone imagery datasets to be processed using Argo, transfer files from your local machine to the `/ofo-share` volume.

-`scp -r <local/directory/drone_image_dataset> exouser@<vm.ip.address>:/ofo-share/argo-input`

-Put the drone imagery projects to be processed in it's own directory in `/ofo-share/argo-input`.
-For example, there are 4 testing datasets already in the directory called `benchmarking-emerald-subset`, `benchmarking-emerald-full`, `benchmarking-swetnam-house`, `benchmarking-greasewood`
+Put the drone imagery projects to be processed in there own directory in `/ofo-share/argo-input/datasets`.

+`scp -r <local/directory/drone_image_dataset/> exouser@<vm.ip.address>:/ofo-share/argo-input/datasets`

 <br/>